 “I would take issue with the fact that while those should be settled law, they’re being impacted at the state level across the country.
 State legislators across the country have been passing laws to try to limit a woman’s right to choose.
 We have to be vigilant to protect that and LGBTQ rights in Connecticut.”

-“I understand that point of view, but in CT it is iron clad,” Fazio said.
+“I understand that point of view, but in Connecticut it is iron clad,” Fazio said.
 “These policy matters are not changing.”

-The next debate among candidates for the State Senate 36th district before the Aug 17 special election is Friday, Aug 6 at 7:00pm.
+A LWV debate among candidates for the State Senate 36th district before the Aug 17 special election is set for Friday, Aug 6 at 7:00pm.
 Click to register.

 To download an absentee ballot application click here.